q-nick/npm-gui/README.md

 - console based on websocket communication

 ### How it works
-NPM-GUI is starting simple webserver from folder of your project.
+npm-gui is starting simple webserver from folder of your project.
 Webserver is a core, for example it:
 - serve GUI for browser (it is available by default on: http://localhost:1337/)
 - modify package.json
 - run commands from client side application (example: "npm install angular --save" when you want to add angular to your project)